ojbfive/OCI-Blog-Kubernetes/README.md

 Once the POD is deployed, in addition to connecting to your containers in the cluster, you will be able to manage your OKE cluster over a secure Zero Trust Network.

+In summary, we now have a fourth option from Oracle and NetFoundry which enables anyone to take advantage of fully private Kubernetes clusters without the same drawbacks as other solutions:

+* We can create automated and private connectivity in minutes from the to any other public/private (or devices and more) with very little training or specialized skills.
+* We create Zero Trust private overlays which can be highly granular, making OKE and its workloads invisible while having the reach and economics of public Internet.
+* •	We achieve cloud-based consumption and economic model with automation to increase uptime and availability as well as reduce operational management costs.